SRGSSR/pillarbox-apple/docs/CONTINUOUS_INTEGRATION.md

 Of course a proper SSH setup is also required so that repositories can be pulled by the continuous integration server.

-## Code quality checks
+## Quality checks

-To have TeamCity run code quality checks for GitHub pull requests and post the corresponding status back to GitHub:
+To have TeamCity run quality checks for GitHub pull requests and post the corresponding status back to GitHub:

-1. Create a TeamCity configuration called _Code Quality_.
+1. Create a TeamCity configuration called _Quality_.
 2. Add a VCS _Trigger_ on `+:pull/*`.
 3. Add a _Command Line_ build step which simply executes `make check-quality`.
 4. Add a _Pull Requests_ build feature which monitors GitHub (requires a personal access token).